k-bosko/k-bosko.github.io/_posts/2019-09-01-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV.md

 -------------------------------------------------
 ### ENACTING TWITTER CARDS AND FACEBOOK OPEN GRAPH

-[Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards.html) and [Facebook OG](https://developers.facebook.com/docs/sharing/webmasters) are also built into the theme.
-You have all necessary meta tags in `_includes/seo.html`.
-To access them, the [Twitter Button](https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/overview.html) needs to have url set properly.
+It's almost a norm nowadays to share posts with images rather than just plain text.
+This is what [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards.html) and [Facebook Open Graph](https://developers.facebook.com/docs/sharing/webmasters) are for.
+Conveniently, the MM has already built them into the theme.You have all necessary meta tags in `_includes/seo.html`.
+To enable them, you need to set website's `url` in `_config.yml`.

 <i class="far fa-sticky-note"></i> **Note:** Make sure that your url in `_config.yml` starts with `https://www`.
 Otherwise your metatags for Twitter and Facebook won’t work because they won’t recognize it as url.
 {: .notice--info}